Does a cracked windshield need to be repaired or replaced?

 When to replace your windshield

-According to Glass.com, you should replace your windshield when:
+It’s usually a good idea to replace your windshield when:

 - The glass is tempered, not laminated.